How To Be a Great Warmshowers Guest: 10 Key Tips

 4. Plan Ahead

-After planning and discussing with your host, make sure to stick to the plan so there is no confusion on anyone’s side.
+Once you’ve made a plan with your host, stick to it.
 Ken Francis, a Warmshowers host who has hosted over 300 cyclists, says, “I appreciate no surprises regarding anything beyond what was discussed in preceding messages.”

 6. Respect the Space

-No matter who you stay with, you should always respect your host’s space.
-Remember that Warmshowers hosts voluntarily open up their homes to guests for free.
-“It’s important that guests remember that they are staying in someone’s home, not a hotel,” Murdock noted.
+Always respect your host’s space.
+Warmshowers hosts voluntarily open their homes for free, and as Murdock noted, “It’s important that guests remember that they are staying in someone’s home, not a hotel.”

 7. Be Considerate